meetmarvelous/Solana-middleware-protocol/README.md

 ## 🚀 What is Sendra?

 Sendra is a developer-focused SDK that ensures Solana transactions are executed reliably.
 Instead of just sending a transaction and hoping it lands, Sendra manages the full lifecycle — from construction to confirmation — handling failures, retries, and network issues automatically.

 ---

+## ⚡ Why not build this yourself?

+You can build parts of this yourself — retry logic, RPC fallback, fee tuning.

+But in production, reliability is not one problem — it’s multiple interacting problems:

+* dynamic network conditions
+* RPC instability
+* fee competitiveness
+* blockhash expiry timing

+Handling all of this together, consistently, is complex and error-prone.

+Sendra provides this as a single, reliable execution layer — so you don’t have to rebuild it for every project.

+---